 "Matching all items in the room doesn't leave much room for creativity or imagination when decorating," Caroline Grant and Dolores Suarez of Dekar Design tell MyDomaine.
 "It doesn’t allow your true personality to shine through in your decorating style—embrace what you like," the designers offer instead.

-"It’s probably an unpopular opinion (and to be fair I have seen it done well), but generally speaking, I’m not a fan," admits Jennifer Vaquero of September Workshop.
-"I find the patterns are often distracting to the point of detracting from other elements in the space and they *ahem* often remind me of certain anatomical features."
+"It’s probably an unpopular opinion, and to be fair, I have seen it done well, but generally speaking, I’m not a fan [of bookmatched marble]," admits Jennifer Vaquero of September Workshop.
+"I find the patterns are often distracting to the point of detracting from other elements in the space, and they *ahem* often remind me of certain anatomical features."

-"Opt for vein matching, which gives the appearance of a continuous slab, or tiled marble for a more random look," offers Vaquero.
+Instead, Vaquero chooses a cleaner cut of marble that looks more cohesive in a space.
+"Opt for vein-matching, which gives the appearance of a continuous slab, or tiled marble for a more random look," offers Vaquero.
 "We did tiled marble in our Santa Monica condo project and love the way it turned out.
 This Bianco Carrara is a great option."